Let's legalize pot for college students that are not smart enough to be granted free speech.

 They're smart enough to go get abortions at 12.

-They're smart enough to use freedom, smart enough to vote for Obama, but they're smart, not smart enough to know what to say and when not to say what.
+They're smart enough to vote for Obama, but they're not smart enough to know what to say and when not to say what.

-These people telling you are hideous.
+These people tell me we're hideous.

-Hey, you know, why some people doubt me, you know, I I will I will never know after 26 years, but people still do.
+You know, I will never know after 26 years, but people still do.

-Rush Limbaugh always taking the path of the most resistance.
+Rush Limbaugh, always taking the path of the most resistance.